When Neutral...Isn't Right For You

-There are certainly fundamental and objective parameters to follow, whether lighting a painting or replaying a recording.
+There are fundamental and objective parameters to follow, whether lighting a painting or replaying a recording.
 Fluorescent bulbs are a huge no-no when lighting a painting – just as audiophiles would seek to avoid large humps in the bass response or intrusive slap echoes.
-But once those basic parameters have been satisfied, it is your perception that matters.
+But once those basic parameters have been satisfied, your perception matters.
 In an audio system set up at the highest level, the challenge is to meet those technical, objective demands without impeding the music, which sounds deceptively simple.
-Modern audio systems offer such high resolution that problems associated with improper or conflicting setup and optimization are often glaringly intrusive.
-Lacking the ability to diagnose or eliminate those problems, instead, we cover them up – and cover up the music's communicative immediacy and fascination at the same time.
+Modern audio systems offer a such high resolution that problems associated with improper or conflicting setup and optimization are often glaringly intrusive.
+Lacking the ability to diagnose or eliminate those problems, we cover them up – and cover up the music's communicative immediacy and fascination at the same time.

 Do you MAKE TIME within your busy schedule to listen to music from your home audio system?